 In racing, there are specific rules one must follow.
-Whether you own a dirt bike or motocross bike, you have to choose an identification number.
+Whether you own a dirt bike or a motocross bike, you have to choose an identification number.
 This is one of the significant rules for most racing clubs in America and beyond; as a biker, you have to own a unique number and show it as a decal on your bike!
 These numbers do not only serve as a means of identification.
 They usually hold significant meaning in the lives of bikers and racers.
 Most times, you will discover that people use their birthday, birth month, marriage or anniversary dates, and many other relevant numbers to complete bike numbers which are a prerequisite for registration in bike clubs and racing associations.
 But there's another aspect of these numbers on dirt bikes and motocross bikes; there are letters to them.
 Some race clubs and associations allow for letters immediately after numbers.
 For example, you'll find some number's letters in the form of "767A" and many more.

 In a bid to share the significance of the number's letters, we'll discuss its meaning, uses, and essence.

 We must warn that this letter classification on dirt and motocross bike is usually not compulsory.
-As a bike owner, you can decide to go for these distinguishing letters or stick to the general ones that are typically required of you by your race club or association.
+As a bike owner, you can decide to go for these distinguishing letters or stick to the general ones typically required of you by your race club or association.
 As a personal preference, bikers and racers sometimes use a letter to showcase their gender.
-You can determine the gender of your co-race club member even if he or she is on the bike.
+You can determine the gender of your co-race club member even if they are on the bike.
 Most times, women and girls add the letter "w" or "x" to show that they are of the female gender.

 Another reason why race clubs hold letters with high regard is that they can come in handy when two or more members or races use the same numbers.
 It's an easy tie-breaker, especially if these individuals do not want to change their numbers!
-You really don't want to offend race participants and association members.
+You don't want to offend race participants and association members.
 Sometimes, two or more bikers hold the same set of numbers in high regard.
 It could be that they share the same birthday and have no plans of giving up that number.
-So, why race officials and organizations usually do is to add distinguishing letters at the end of such numbers.
+So, race officials and organizations usually add distinguishing letters at the end of such numbers.
 For instance, if two bikers want the number "545" and are not ready to give it up, you can add letters to such numbers.
 Let's say one can keep the number "545" with an "a" at the end, while another with a "b".
 So, the bikers will use "545a" and "545b."
 Easy peasy with custom mx graphics.

 Now that you've figured out the meaning and uses of the number's letter, you can proceed to get the ones you like.
 The best part of it is that we've provided easy DIY tips on how to make easy and straightforward ones without lots of complications.
 Note that before you apply these homemade numbers and letter stickers or decals, you have to keep the proposed area of application clean and dry.
 Ensure there are no air bubbles, fingerprints, and hair strands.
-Do well to use less complicated graphics and allow your decal dry perfectly well.
+Do well to use less complicated graphics and allow your decal to dry perfectly well.
 Once all these are in place, you are good to go!
-However, most custom made ones won't qualify to be used for races, so we recommend ordering them online at FoamCorePrint.
+However, most custom-made ones won't qualify to be used for races, so we recommend ordering them online at FoamCorePrint.